busquep1/myhero_admin/README.md

-# MyHero Web Service
+# MyHero Admin Service

-This is the Web Service for a basic microservice demo application.
+This is the Admin Service for a basic microservice demo application.
 This provides a web front end into a voting system where users can vote for their favorite movie superhero.

 Details on deploying the entire demo to a Mantl cluster can be found at